ory/docs/docs/oathkeeper/pipeline/error.md

 ---

 A error handler is responsible for executing logic after, for example, authentication or authorization failed.
-ORY Oathkeeper supports different error handlers and we will add more as the project progresses.
+Ory Oathkeeper supports different error handlers and we will add more as the project progresses.

 A error handler can be configured to match on certain conditions, for example,